 Dispatch Order

 Energy to serve the load comes from dispatching the resources in an economic order reflecting winter conditions.
 Wind and Photovoltaics (PV) are dispatched first using profiles adjusted to reflect expected amounts of those resources as described in the Static Inputs below.
-Other renewables such as wood, biomass and municipal solid waste are then assumed to be dispatched next, followed by nuclear resources and then coal generators; the Seasonal Claimed Capability of these resource technologies is based from the most recent CELT report as described in the Static Inputs below.
-Pumped storage is dispatched next using a daily pumped storage profile used to reflect the characteristic operation of this resource by storing energy during low load periods and generating energy during the higher load periods as described below in the Static Inputs.
+Other renewables such as wood, biomass and municipal solid waste are then assumed to be dispatched next, followed by nuclear resources and then coal generators; the Seasonal Claimed Capability of these resource technologies is derived from the most recent CELT report as described in the Static Inputs below.
+Pumped storage and other electric storage resources are dispatched next using daily storage profiles used to reflect the characteristic operation of each resource type by storing energy during low load periods and generating energy during the higher load periods as described below in the Static Inputs.

-Next, conventional hydro-electric generation is dispatched as a constant MW amount in all hours based on average hydro conditions as described in the Static Inputs below.
+Next, conventional hydro-electric generation is dispatched at an hourly profiled MW amount as described in the Static Inputs below.
 This is followed by the dispatch of imports as a constant MW resource in accordance with assumptions set forth in Section A below.

 Next, the aggregate natural gas only resources are dispatched on pipeline gas in each hour, subject to the hourly availability of pipeline gas MWhs.
 If there is remaining pipeline gas, it is used by the gas-fired, dual-fueled, combined-cycle resources to serve remaining energy demands until the gas MWhs are exhausted.